ms/buildtogether.tech/automation/index.md

 I could live with ugly syntax---if Ie kan lurn Inglish speling, Ie kan lurn eneething.
 But the lack of a debugger is a never-ending headache, because real build systems aren't just configured: they're programmed.
-Take this book, for
-example: its Makefile checks the consistency of cross-references and glossary entries, makes sure all the bibliography citations are in place, and copies files to my web site, and is more complex than many programs I've written.
+For example, this book's Makefile checks the consistency of cross-references and glossary entries, makes sure all the bibliography citations are in place, and copies files to my web site, and is more complex than many programs I've written.
 Thinking of it as a "configuration" file is a mistake: you *have* to <span